+Option Description

+The options are:

+Deactivate-Default

+Disable

+Activate

+Chassis Intrusion Allows you to control the chassis intrusion feature.

+Click one of the following options:

+Disabled-Default Table 4

+Enabled On-Silent

+CPU XD Support Allows you to enable the Execute Disable mode of the processor.

+Enable CPU XD Support

+This option is set by default.

+OROM Keyboard Access Allows you to determine whether users are able to enter the Option ROM Configuration screens via hotkeys during boot.
+The options are:

+Click one of the following options:

+• Enabled-Default

-Option Description Enabled-Default One Time Enable Disabled Admin Setup Lockout Allows you to prevent users from entering Setup when an administrator password is set. • Enable Admin Setup Lockout This option is not set by default.
-Master Password Lockout Allows you to disable master password support. • Enable Master Password Lockout This option is not set by default. i NOTE: Hard Disk password should be cleared before the settings can be changed.
+One Time Enable Disabled

+Admin Setup Lockout Allows you to prevent users from entering Setup when an administrator password is set.

+Enable Admin Setup Lockout

+This option is not set by default.

+Master Password Lockout Allows you to disable master password support.

+LOCKOUT Enable Master Password Lockout

+This option is not set by default.

+(i) NOTE: Hard Disk password should be cleared before the settings can be changed.

+1 1